Banned, ignored and forgotten – one of the most powerful films of the 1960s deserves its long-overdue reassessment.

 Obviously, the reputation of a film depends on its availability.
 It’s been noted that the reputation of some films on the Sight and Sound Greatest Films list will rise and fall according to whether or not said film has had a Criterion release – movies on that label being an easy shorthand for lazy critics who want to know which films are ‘important’.
 Films that are harder to see invariably lose their reputation, because for all their alleged love of cinema, most people, understandably, are not interested in digging out rare gems.
 Not when you can have a culturally approved list of ‘classic’ movies handed to you instead.

 The Incident was banned by the BBFC in 1968 – no great surprise at the time, given how many films annually were refused a certificate – but for some reason (perhaps because it was in black and white and so no longer commercial?) was never resubmitted in the more liberal 1970s.
 And it never saw a home video release either.
-Stranger still, the film has been equally unavailable in the US, where it continues to wallow in obscurity apart from the odd late night TV showing.
+Stranger still, the film has been equally unavailable in the US, where it continues to wallow in obscurity apart from the odd late-night TV showing.
 It’s a film that you won’t see on many lists of cinematic greats.
 Few people have been agitating for its re-release.
-And the long-overdue DVD edition wasn’t greeted with the excitement that, say, Wake in Fright achieved.
+And the long-overdue DVD release, originally slipped out in a bare-bones edition with no fanfare whatsoever, wasn’t greeted with the excitement that, say, Wake in Fright achieved.
 A pity.
-Because anyone who overlooks this movie will be missing out on one of the most incendiary movies of the 1960s, a film that resembles a collision of Last House on the Left and The Taking of Pelham 123 but has the nihilistic social savagery of the best Twilight Zone episodes.
+Because anyone who overlooks this movie will be missing out on one of the most incendiary movies of the 1960s, a film that resembles a collision of Last House on the Left and The Taking of Pelham 123 but has the nihilistic social observation of the best Twilight Zone episodes.
 This is a brutal, bitter indictment of humanity that we can all relate to, and a proto-home invasion film, albeit one set on a train.

 Based – surprisingly – on a 1963 TV film, The Incident opens with two hoodlums – and if anyone deserved that name, it’s these guys – flexing their muscles to bully a pool hall owner in New York.
 They are Joe Ferrante (Tony Musante) and Artie Conners (Martin Sheen).
 They are a typical pair of bully boys, using intimidation to get their way.
 Joe, arrogant, smug, massive sideburns and open shirt (he’s like a template for disco lovers a decade later) is the leader; Artie, younger, stupider, the sort you imagine would be a victim if he wasn’t hiding behind his bully boy mate, is the follower.

-This mixed bag of people slowly fill the train carriage, and are eventually joined by Joe and Artie.
+This mixed bag of people slowly fill the train carriage and are eventually joined by Joe and Artie.
 At first, the two thugs are boisterous, noisy and obnoxious.
 But seemingly harmless.
 But Joe is a few steps from being the sort of murderous killer we would see in the 1970s films that took this template and intensified it – a manipulator, a psychopath and a man who doesn’t know when to stop.
-The pair begin to abuse a sleeping homeless drunk in the carriage, and this causes McCann – who clearly sees himself in the man – tells them to stop.
-At which point it all starts.
+The pair begin to abuse a sleeping homeless drunk in the carriage, and this causes McCann – who clearly sees himself in the man – to tell them to stop.
+At which point it all kicks off.

 Throughout the remainder of the film, we remain trapped in this claustrophobic location, cut off from the rest of the train by a stuck connecting door.
 Joe and Artie systematically terrorise each person caught with them in turn, as individuals either speak up in protest or simply draw attention to themselves.
 The rest of the carriage – even those who had previously protested – simply looks away as one by one, the passengers are degraded, beaten, humiliated and reduced to nothing, stripped of their dignity and sense of self.
 Joe, the leader, has a knack for getting under the skin of everyone on the train, finding their weak points, exploiting their fears and revelling in the knowledge that he has complete power over fourteen people (or fifteen, if we count his sycophant follower Artie) who are too afraid to do anything about it.